Getting Started With Your Azure Subscription

 Step 7 — Create a Resource Group

 All resources must be in a Resource Group.
 Azure Policy audits Resource Groups for the four required tags — groups missing tags will be flagged as non-compliant.
+(For the other policies applied to your subscription, see Guardrails.)

 - Navigate to Resource Groups → + Create.